Written By: Vahid Moradi

 You might know what wrist to wear a watch, but do you know when watches were invented?
 Watches have been around a lot longer than you might think.
-For example, in the mid-1600s, Blaise Pascal developed an early version of the modern wristwatch via a string.
-Using a very ingenious method, the string that connected the watch on his hand was also tied to a clock he kept tucked away on his person.
+For example, in the mid-16th century, Blaise Pascal developed an early version of the modern wristwatch via a string.
+Using a very ingenious method, the string that connected the timepiece on his hand was also tied to a clock he kept tucked away on his person.
 Needless to say, this device was not terribly accurate, but it certainly was a step in the right direction for the watch industry and personal timekeeping.

 To understand the invention of the oldest watch, we have to understand a very basic overview of clock making as a whole.
 The art of keeping time has been a common thread in human history, dating as far back as the Egyptians using sundials and obelisks, while the Greeks used hourglasses.
 Keeping time was always more of an art form than a science, that is until the first-ever mechanical clock was invented!

 Clockmaking (as we understand clocks in the modern sense of the word) has always been a European endeavor.
 That should really come as no surprise, considering that Europe was more or less the center of modern civilization from about 1200 AD to 1700 AD.
 The renaissance was already several hundred years in the past, Colonialism had yet to truly take hold, and the desire to invent and create was at an all-time high.
 The focus on progress and ingenuity was centralized within all European countries, and time was at the center of the race.